-I’ll admit, I’m one of those parents that don’t let my children have a lot of time on electronics.
-I really want my kids to have a childhood where they get outside and explore reality instead of everything through virtual reality.
+I’ll admit, I’m one of those parents that don’t let their children have a lot of time on electronics.
+I really want my kids to have a childhood where they get outside and explore reality instead of learning everything through virtual reality.

 26. Color by Number

 We do color by number stuff a lot around my house because the worksheets are fun, and it also reinforces counting.

 So if you are looking for some free color by number worksheets, then check some out here and make this another one of your indoor kid activities.